alevalv/condorTrigonometryDS/README.md

 * `collect.condor` specification for running `collect`
 * `trigonometry.dag` specification for running multiple jobs.
 The first execution must be `angle.condor` given that `sine.condor` and `cosine.condor` (which are executed next) depend on the angle generation.
-The last execution must be `collect.condor` due to it requires the sine and cosine values
+The last execution must be `collect.condor` due to it requires sine and cosine values

 ### Makefile
 This file includes directives for compiling and running